onedata/onedata-documentation/docs/user-guide/creating-lambda-guide.md

 Define the following constants:

-1. **Mount point** – the path where Oneclient mounts spaces
+1. **Mount point** – the path where Oneclient mounts spaces.
-2. **Read chunk size** – the size of file chunks used during checksum calculation
+2. **Read chunk size** – the size of file chunks used during checksum calculation.
-3. **Available checksum algorithms** – the list of supported checksum algorithms that users can choose from
+3. **Available checksum algorithms** – the list of supported checksum algorithms that users can choose from.

 ```python
 MOUNT_POINT: Final[str] = "/mnt/onedata"